nextauthjs/next-auth/www/docs/options/providers.md

   </div>
  )

-NextAuth.js is designed to work with any 0Auth service, it supports 0Auth 1.0, 1.0A and 2.0 and has built-in support for many popular 0Auth sign-in services.
+NextAuth.js is designed to work with any OAuth service, it supports OAuth 1.0, 1.0A and 2.0 and has built-in support for many popular OAuth sign-in services.
 It also supports email / passwordless authentication.

 ## Sign in with OAuth